Faculty of Social Studies

 Population Groups at Risk of Social Exclusion – Social Work and Social Policy Interventions

-In accordance with the main research direction, The Faculty of Social Studies focuses on research and development of theoretical concepts of social exclusion which is perceived as a threat to social integrity and social cohesion, as a mechanism of social, material and cultural isolation, and of the decline in social participation.
+In accordance with the main research direction, The Faculty of Human Studies focuses on research and development of theoretical concepts of social exclusion which is perceived as a threat to social integrity and social cohesion, as a mechanism of social, material and cultural isolation, and of the decline in social participation.
 For research purposes, we conceptualize social exclusion as a multidimensional phenomenon which requires a multidisciplinary research approach.
 The threat of social exclusion concerns both individuals and groups; we focus on specific groups in individual parts of our research.
-Suitable methods and interventions of social work and social policy focusing on preventing social exclusion, or promoting social inclusion by means of participative approaches, are studied through basic and applied research in social work practice.
+Suitable approaches and methods focusing on preventing social exclusion, or promoting social inclusion by means of participative approaches, are studied through basic and applied research in social work practice.
 We make use of the multidisciplinary approach, reflecting computerisation of social work as a promising research direction since 2016.

 Monoclonal gammopathies and haematological malignancies